DigitalChildHealth/Discovery-Alpha/Overview/README.md

 ## Overview
-Contains files providing an overview of the interop service.
+Contains files providing an overview of the services.

 **Child Health Digital Services Overview v02.pptx** - Short Powerpoint presentation giving an overview of all the business and technology services in scope of the Digital Child Health Programme.